uma-pi1/kge/README.md

    (e.g., as done [here](kge/model/__init__.py)).

-4. To use your component in an experiment, register your module via the `modules` key and its configuration via `import` key in the experiment's configuration file.
+4. To use your component in an experiment, register your module via the `modules` key and its configuration via the `import` key in the experiment's configuration file.
 See [config-default.yaml](kge/config-default.yaml) for a description of those keys.
 For example, in `myexp_config.yaml`, add: